Peter Dovbush

 Mathematical Proceedings of the Royal Irish Academy, 108A(1), 27–32, 2008.
 DOI

 Let XX be a complex Banach manifold.
-A holomorphic function f ⁣:XCf \colon X \to \mathbf{C} is called a Bloch function if the family Ff:={fφf(φ(0)):φO(Δ,X)}\mathcal{F}_{f}:= \{f \circ \varphi - f(\varphi(0)) : \varphi \in \mathcal{O}(\Delta, X)\} forms a normal family in the sense of Montel, where O(Δ,X)\mathcal{O}(\Delta, X) denotes the set of holomorphic maps from the complex unit disc to XX.
+A holomorphic function f ⁣:XCf \colon X \to \mathbb{C} is called a Bloch function if the family Ff:={fφf(φ(0)):φO(Δ,X)}\mathcal{F}_{f}:= \{f \circ \varphi - f(\varphi(0)) : \varphi \in \mathcal{O}(\Delta, X)\} forms a normal family in the sense of Montel, where O(Δ,X)\mathcal{O}(\Delta, X) denotes the set of holomorphic maps from the complex unit disc to XX.
 In this paper Bloch functions on complex Banach manifolds are studied.
 The main result shows that many of the equivalent definitions of Bloch functions on the unit disk are also equivalent in the general setting.

 On Bloch and normal functions on complex Banach manifolds